Montezuma, Georgia Native Serves Aboard USS Rafael Peralta (DDG 115) While Conducting Operations in the South China Sea

+Hubbard believes in maintaining a positive outlook on life.
+When he’s not working, he makes sure to find some time to work out in the gym or play cards with friends.

+“I hope to inspire people by showing them that, by never giving up and keeping a positive attitude, you can do whatever you want to do in life,” Hubbard said.

-230930-N-CV021-1389 SOUTH CHINA SEA (Sept 30, 2023) Yeoman Seaman Dè’Tahj Hubbard, from Montezuma, Georgia, works in the administration office aboard the Arleigh Burke-class guided-missile destroyer USS Rafael Peralta (DDG 115) in the South China Sea, Sept.
-30. Rafael Peralta is forward deployed and assigned to Commander, Task Force 71/Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and the U.S. 7th Fleet’s principal surface force.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Alexandria Esteban)
+Rafael Peralta is forward deployed and assigned to Commander, Task Force 71/Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and the U.S. 7th Fleet’s principal surface force.

 |Date Taken: